7th AND 8th GRADE ELECTIVE DESCRIPTIONS FOR 2019-2020

 Students will work together to build robots and animatronics.
 In addition, students will learn programming and 3-D Modeling Skills in preparation for a future in Engineering and/or 3-D Design.
 As part of this course, students will develop problem solving and collaboration skills.
-All STEAM students will also participate in a Full STEAM Ahead project that allows them to pursue their personal interests through a year long public service of entrepreneurial project.
+All STEAM students will also participate in a Full STEAM Ahead project that allows them to pursue their personal interests through a year-long public service of entrepreneurial project.
 This is the perfect class for anyone who loves technology, computers, solving problems, and making objects come alive!
-Note: This is a year long course with no prerequisite.
-A and B cover different content each year, but can be taken in any order.
-Students who pass two years of Robotics qualify to begin Robotics 2 in high school
+Note: This is a year-long course with no prerequisite.
+A and B cover different content each year but can be taken in any order.
+Students who pass two years of course qualify to begin Robotics 2 in high school.

 This course is designed to introduce students to the skills, values and experience that will help them succeed in the digital world.
 They will learn to maintain technology, create digital content and provide training.
 Student driven curriculum will develop critical thinking skills, communication, business organization, leadership and technical skills.

 ZERO PERIOD PE CLASS - NOTE - THERE ARE A LIMITED NUMBER OF SPOTS AVAILABLE IN THIS CLASS!